 The real Burt Dow was an oceangoing man who lived in a Maine fishing village, liked kids and animals and was handy around the house.
-He wasn’t exactly the kind of person you’d expect to be immortalized in a book and an opera.
+But he wasn’t exactly the kind of person you’d expect to be immortalized in a book and an opera.

-He was friendly, though, with children’s book author Robert McCloskey, who summered near his home on Deer Isle, Maine.
-McCloskey wrote a fictional tale featuring the real Burt Dow in 1963, the year before he died.
-Burt Dow, Deep Water Man, was turned into a children’s opera by the Stonington Opera House in 2010.
-Next week, a local actor will portray Burt Dow near his grave in the Mount Adams Cemetery as part of a fundraiser for the Stonington Public Library.
+He made friends, though, with children’s book author Robert McCloskey, who summered near his home on Deer Isle, Maine.
+McCloskey wrote a fictional tale featuring the real Burt Dow in 1963, the year before Dow died.
+Then in 2010, the Stonington Opera House turned Burt Dow, Deep Water Man, was into a children’s opera.
+Six years later, a local actor portrayed Burt Dow near his grave in the Mount Adams Cemetery as part of a fundraiser for the Stonington Public Library.

 Deer Isle is a large island off the Blue Hill peninsula, accessible by a high iron suspension bridge over Eggemoggin Reach.
-The island is home to fishermen, farmers, stonecutters, artists and summer visitors, and is made up of the towns of Deer Isle and Stonington.
+The island is home to fishermen, farmers, stonecutters, artists and summer visitors, and includes the towns of Deer Isle and Stonington.

-In anticipation of the upcoming fundraiser, Deer Isle residents have been on a quest to discover the real Burt Dow.
+In anticipation of the library fundraiser, Deer Isle residents went on a quest to discover the real Burt Dow.

-From his headstone, which McCloskey helped pay for, we know he was born in 1882 and died in 1964, the year after the book about him was published.
+From his headstone, which McCloskey helped pay for, we know his dates: born in 1882 and died in 1964, the year after the publication of the book about him.

-Mary Lott, who still summers on the island, knew and admired Burt Dow as a child in the late 1950s and early 1960s.
+Mary Lott, who summered on the island, knew and admired Burt Dow as a child in the late 1950s and early 1960s.
 “He would say, ‘I’m not a captain, I’m a mate’,” she said.
 She was pretty sure he had sailed around the world.

 Her father kept a diary, and noted how Burt Dow showed up, then showed up again.
 “Burt said he had helped build our cottage,” Lott said.
 The stairs down to the water had washed out, and her father asked if he could make a ramp.
 He did.

 “Dad said, ‘Could you do this, this and this’?” said Lott.
-Soon there was a list of things for Burt Dow to do, and he’d join the family for dinner.
+Soon Burt Dow had a list of things to do, and he’d join the family for dinner.

 She remembers Burt Dow had hairy ears and chewed tobacco, always carrying his can with him.
-He was weathered, and wore wool pants and a raggedy sweater or shirt.
+He had a weathered complexion, and he wore wool pants and a raggedy sweater or shirt.

-Most of all, he was sweet.
-He showed Mary and her brother the best place to find berries, where to fish for scallops.
+Most of all, she remembered him as sweet.
+He showed Mary and her brother the best place to find berries and where to fish for scallops.
 He taught them to row his little boat.
-He lent them a five-foot model schooner he had made – with rigging – to sail around the harbor near their home.
-He gave the McCloskey girls a rabbit.
+Burt Dow also lent them a five-foot model schooner he had made – with rigging – to sail around the harbor near their home.
+And he gave the McCloskey girls a rabbit.